Smolations/lightrider-app/README.md

 ```

 **Install/Refresh project dependencies.** Some changes add code that needs to be
 installed.
-Some removes that kind of code.
-And some just update that code.
+Some changes remove that kind of code.
+And some changes just update code.
 You will
 probably not be aware of when this happens, so it's safer to just run this command
 every time you pull down new code or change branches. `npm` is similar to `nvm` in
-that it manages packages for a single app as opposed to versions of software on
+that it manages software for a _single app_ as opposed to software on a _single machine_.
-a single _machine_.
 ```
 $ npm install
 ```